Ethics Policy (updated in October 2019)

 Reviewers, before they agree to review the manuscript they will be asked if they have any conflict of interest with its content.
 As the review is anonymous conflicts of interest regarding the authors should not be presented.
 However, if this should occur, the reviewers must declare it.
 The publisher will take good care that the reviewers do not belong to the same institution as the authors.
 Reviewers will not take charge of evaluating manuscripts for which they have declared a conflict of interest.

 Criteria regarding conflicts of interest of the publishers

 The editors of Cuestiones de Fisioterapia will not take any editorial decision or participate in the editorial process of a manuscript submitted to the journal if he personally, a close family member or a person who lives with him, has a financial or another type of conflict of interest with respect to this manuscript.
-So those authors who work at the same center will not be responsible for manuscripts, whether they are family, come from the same department, have or have had professional relationships, etc. When an editor is the author of a manuscript sent to Cuestiones de Fisioterapia, another editor will be the one to handle it, so that during the editing process the editor/author not only refrains from participating in the discussion and decisions on the manuscript, but is not even able to access any information on its editorial process and status.
+So those authors who work at the same center will not be responsible for manuscripts, whether they are family, come from the same department, have or have had professional relationships, etc. When an editor is the author of a manuscript sent to Cuestiones de Fisioterapia, it must be indicated in the manuscript, and another editor will be the one to handle it, so that during the editing process the editor/author not only refrains from participating in the discussion and decisions on the manuscript, but is not even able to access any information on its editorial process and status.
 If after the external and editorial review, the article is accepted for publication, particular attention explicitly stating a conflict of interest, that one or more of the signatories are part of the editorial team of the journal will be provided.
 Cuestiones de Fisioterapia will carefully check the strict compliance with these criteria.